arungeorg97/SLAE-X86/Assignment 1/README.md

 	https://resources.infosecinstitute.com/icmp-reverse-shell/#gref

-Methodology
+**Methodology**

 	Its noted that it would be easier to analyse a tcp_bind shell implemented using a high level program like c to see whats going on under the hood and replicate the functions/ sys calls using nasm.

-		Overall summary of whats happening under the hood Creates a socket
+		Overall summary of whats happening under the hood -**Creates a socket**
-			Binds the socket to an IP address and port
-			Listens for incoming connections
+			-**Binds the socket to an IP address and port** -Listens for incoming connections
-			Accept an incoming connection
+			-Accept an incoming connection
-			Redirects STDIN, STDOUT and STDERR to the socket once a connection is made Executes a shell
+			-Redirects STDIN, STDOUT and STDERR to the socket once a connection is made -Executes a shell

 		NASM intro